-Appendix D: Local asset management plan
+Appendix C: Local asset management plan

-Introduction
+I. Introduction

-The First Amendment to the Amended and Restated Moving to Work (MTW) Agreement ("First Amendment") allows the Seattle Housing Authority (SHA or the Authority) to develop a local asset management program (LAMP) for its Public Housing Program.
-The agency is to describe its LAMP in its next MTW Annual Plan, to include a description of how it is implementing project-based management, budgeting, accounting, and financial management and any deviations from HUD's asset management requirements.
+The First Amendment to the Amended and Restated Moving to Work (MTW) Agreement ("First Amendment") allows the Seattle Housing Authority (SHA or "the Authority") to develop a local asset management program (LAMP) for its Public Housing program.
+The agency is to describe its LAMP in its next MTW Annual Plan, to include a description of how it is implementing project-based management, budgeting, accounting and financial management and any deviations from HUD's asset management requirements.
 Under the First Amendment, SHA agreed its cost accounting and financial reporting methods would comply with the federal Office of Management and Budget (OMB) Super Circular at Title 2 CFR Part 200 (formerly A-87 requirements) and agreed to describe its cost accounting plan as part of its LAMP, including how the indirect service fee is determined and applied.
 The materials herein fulfill SHA's commitments.

-Framework for SHA's Local Asset Management Program
+II.
+Framework for SHA's local asset management program

-Mission and values
+A. Mission and Values

 The City of Seattle established SHA under State of Washington enabling legislation in 1939.
-SHA provides affordable housing or rental assistance to over 38,000 low-income people, representing nearly 19,000 households, through units SHA owns and operates or for which SHA serves as the general partner of a limited partnership and as managing agent, and through rental assistance in the form of tenant-based, project-based and provider-based vouchers.
+SHA provides affordable housing or rental assistance to almost 38,000 low-income people (representing over 18,000 households), through units SHA owns and operates or for which SHA serves as the general partner of a limited partnership and as managing agent, and through rental assistance in the form of tenant-based, project-based and provider-based vouchers.
 SHA is also an active developer of low-income housing.
 SHA redevelops and rehabilitates communities and preserves existing assets.
 SHA operates according to the following mission and values: